Gakpo joined Liverpool too early - Koeman

-Cody Gakpo: Forward might have joined Liverpool too early, says new Netherlands boss Ronald Koeman
+Cody Gakpo: Liverpool move came too early - Ronald Koeman

 Last updated on .From the section Liverpool